tldr-pages/tldr/pdf/README.md

 If none is specified, the PDF will be rendered with the default color-scheme.

-Example - `python3 /home/user/tldr/pages/linux solarized-dark`
+Example - `python3 /home/username/tldr/pages/ solarized-dark`

 ## To-do

+- [x] Include OS information

-- [ ] Add an index page for easier navigation.
+- [ ] Add an index page for easier navigation

-- [ ] Make first argument simpler - Just require the name of the OS, instead of path to directory.

-- [ ] Include OS information at the beginning.